 - Training will be conducted by a professional trainer in this area.
 It is highly recommended that the application be completed in partnership with the chosen trainer.

 The training must:

-- Be considered as part of a series of trainings for the organization and not a standalone, one-time event
+- Be part of a series of trainings and not a stand-alone, and/or one-time event

 Examples of items that can be covered in the request: